 Heads of Service will identify any significant threats to their service during the business planning process, including ongoing matters and new and emerging threats.

 Audit

 Risk identification and analysis work takes place routinely within the Councils' Audit team.
-Any new/emerging or increased risks will be brought to the attention of the appropriate risk owner via the ACE.
+Any new/emerging or increased risks will be brought to the attention of the appropriate risk owner and ACE/Corporate Risk Manager.